 Step #4: Record Family and Friend’s Numbers

 If you want to be able to communicate with family and friends during a power outage or other emergency, you should write their numbers down.
-You can use this form to do so: Family and Friend Numbers.

 Once completed, add this form to the correct section your binder.